Electron charge coherence on a solid neon surface: Surface charge states

 with

 where $\mathcal{E}_z$ is an electric field that presses the electron against the Ne surface, and

 are lateral harmonic potentials in $x$ and $y$, respectively.

 The in-plane motional states of the electron are denoted as $\left\vert n_{x},n_{y}\right\rangle $ with $n_x,n_y = 0, 1, 2,\dots$ being the quantum numbers of quantum harmonic oscillators in $x$ and $y$, respectively.
-Although in this model an electron's wavefunction entirely resides in the vacuum, phonon excitations in solid Ne can still decohere electron's emotional states, as discussed below.
+Although in this model an electron's wavefunction entirely resides in the vacuum, phonon excitations in solid Ne can still interact with the electron's motional states, playing the role of a decoherence source, as discussed below.